scp-079/screen/pages/about.md

 ## About

-SCP-079, an open source project, is dedicated to providing solutions for blocking spammers in the Telegram Chinese groups.
+SCP-079, an open source project, is dedicated to providing solutions for blocking spammers in the Telegram groups.

 Using the name of this project as a tribute to one of the SCP Foundation stories.
 See <a href="http://www.scp-wiki.net/scp-079" target="_blank">SCP-079</a>